 Shaundell Newsome believes that the experiences of your life shape the person you become.
 The choices that you make may alter God’s plan for you.
 But you will ultimately get back on his plan for your life.

 Shaundell’s story will shock you, amaze you and make you see people in a different light.
 You will understand his motivation.
-You will understand why he does not see color in people and his unique take on discrimination and prejudice.
-You will understand his belief in family and his faith in Christ.
+You will understand why he sees color in people as culture and his unique take on discrimination and prejudice.
+You will be exposed to his belief in family and his faith in Christ.

 1 Corinthians 13:11